 Free Download PromoPhoto before we start our tutorial on how to transfer photos from iPhone to iPhone with 4 ways.
 Click Here to Free Download

 How do I transfer photos from iPhone to iPhone?
-We get asked about this a lot, and most of you need to transfer pictures from one iPhone to another for a common reason: You've just upgraded to a new iPhone (maybe an iPhone 6 or iPhone 6s), and you need your pictures on the old iPhone to be moved across.
+We get asked about this a lot, and most of you need to transfer pictures from one iPhone to another for a common reason: You've just upgraded to a new iPhone (maybe an iPhone 7 or iPhone 7 Plus), and you need your pictures on the old iPhone to be moved across.
 In this article, we are going to outline the possible solutions and some photo-managing app that can be really useful.

 This is the simplest method, particularly for transferring a single photo.
 Make sure both two iPhones have access to AirDrop function (iOS 7 on the iPhone 5 or later).